-Turn "ON" the "WATER HEATER" breaker on the AC Main Distribution Panel located in the cabinet on the port forward wall of the cabin (See fig. 2.21.1).
+Turn "ON" the "WATER HEATER" switch on the AC Main Distribution Panel located on the port aft wall of the cabin.
+Once both the "FRESH WATER" switch and the "WATER HEATER" switches are "ON" the system can be utilized.

 NOTE: If the water heater has not been used for some time it will take approximately 20 minutes for the water to heat.